Small Group Dog Training

 Continuing Control Unleashed

-In this drop-in style class, you’ll work your dog around a variety of other dogs and handlers in the real world.
+In this 2 session class, you’ll work your dog around a variety of other dogs and handlers in real world scenarios.
 You’ll have time to focus on your specific goals and transition your classroom skills over to real-life situations.
-Join every once in a while to keep your dog sharp, or stay on as long as you like to make some big changes.
+Join a cycle here and there to keep your dog sharp, or attend multiple cycles in a row to make some big changes.

-- Field trips out in the world transition your skills from the classroom to real-life situations
+• Field trips transition your skills from the classroom to real-life situations

 Check the list of Required Training Equipment below for everything you’ll need to participate.